I'm backpacking soon through Nepal, Laos, Cambodia, Burma, Thailand and through Indonesia in July. Any suggestion on the best route to take?

 Like you, I'm not a laze-by-the-beach person, but I love the water.
 Sunscreen is now my new daily mantra after returning from Indonesia and having a huge chunk of my back cut out (ouch) due to not applying waterproof sunscreen.......

 On Flores, we went trekking in the mountains, walked to a waterfall and swam for hours, and we also hired a boat and motored around a million beautiful islands.
-And we drank beer (Bintang). over 7 years ago
+And we drank beer (Bintang). about 8 years ago

 hey there folks! i am also planning a asia backpacking trip and am looking for info. i am currently on reunion island and will be starting out by going to sri lanka, then traveling to india, train/bus to nepal, however at this point i am stuck on how to get to either laos or northern thailand. i am doing this on a pretty tight budget and so was hoping to avoid expensive flights if possible. does anyone know of a cheap overland way to get from nepal to laos/thailand? thanks for any and all advice! over 7 years agoAnswered by Amber via WorldNomads.com